jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

     For syntax info, see `man guessnet`</li>

       * Replace the script in `/etc/ifplugd/action.d` with something more usable.
-The installed script only calls ifup or ifdown depending on what&#8217;s happening.
+The installed script only calls ifup or ifdown depending on what's happening.
 What we want is to ifdown the interface, and ifup the other.
         Something like this:

         > <pre>#!/bin/sh